 Online eCommerce is now the shopping method of choice for consumers, so getting a step ahead in the multichannel market is crucial for your businesses.

-2020 brought the world a global pandemic and with it multiple changes to the retail industry and how people shopped.
+Three years ago, a global pandemic struck.
+And with it came multiple changes to the retail industry and how people shopped.
 Perhaps the biggest shift was the acceleration towards multichannel eCommerce and the associated demands placed on businesses.

-Throughout 2021 this momentum continued to build.
+Throughout 2020, 2021, and 2022 this momentum continued to build.
 Businesses learnt to adapt to the rapidly evolving retail landscape by leveraging the tools and trends that have shaped an overwhelming year for multichannel eCommerce retail.

 But to sustain growth and stay one step ahead, businesses and brands need to further embrace and implement projected multichannel eCommerce trends.